hkidd/PortfolioWebsite_HK/README.md

 # My Portfolio Website
-Homework assignment #2 - Building a portfolio webpage from scratch.
+Building a portfolio webpage from scratch.

 Link to the live page: https://hkidd.github.io/PortfolioWebsite_HK/